 Meguiars Headlight Restoration Kit

 It is not surprising that this also become an extremely popular product.
-The kit is based around the Plast-Rx plastic polish and also includes:
+The kit is based around the two-step process without the need for a drill attachment or polisher and inlcudes:

 3M Headlight Restoration Kit